 by Patrick Goodness According to research produced at Harvard University, “62 percent of U.S. bankruptcies are due to medical expenses.”
 Sadly, for many Americans, that percentage is growing steadily.
 As U.S medical and dental-related expenses continue to skyrocket, millions of Americans have begun to search for high-quality, affordable and popular medical and dental care providers around the globe.
-In 2014, over 1.2 million Americans travelled abroad for medical procedures including, but not limited to, facelifts, nose surgery, hip and valve replacements, etc. Millions of Americans and Canadians travel outside the country for dental care, as well.
+In 2014, over 1.2 million Americans travelled abroad for medical procedures including, but not limited to, facelifts, nose surgery, hip and valve replacements, etc. They want an expert technique to be performed by expert doctors.
+Millions of Americans and Canadians travel outside the country for dental care, as well.
 Depending upon the country and the treatment, most patients that seek elective medical and dental care overseas often save thousands, even tens of thousands of dollars.
 Medical tourism is now a global trend.
 Around the globe, reports estimate that some eight million patients travel abroad for medical and dental care each year.
 While popular destinations like Mexico, Costa Rica, Malaysia and India are recognized for providing affordable dental and medical procedures to hundreds of thousands of Americans and Canadians, there are several other destinations coming up on the international healthcare radar that are attracting patients from around the world for their quality care and low prices.
 Two such destinations that have the potential to become leaders in the medical tourism industry are Guatemala and Italy.
 Both countries offer high quality medical and dental care at significant savings when compared to prices for similar care in the U.S. and Canada.
 In some cases, patients can save 50 – 80 percent and more on procedures ranging from dental implants to facelifts, tummy tucks, knee and hip implants, and even cardiac surgery.
 Recent visits to Guatemala and Italy clarified the advantages for North American patients to consider medical and dental care at these destinations.

 Guatemala is known as the heart of the ancient Mayan world.
 Cultural and eco-travelers marvel at Guatemala’s incredible Mayan pyramids, dramatic active and dormant volcanos and the nation’s abundance of spectacular tropical rain forest.
 While many visitors use the capital city as a stopover in route to the cultural and natural wilds of Guatemala, this city of four million people offers an impressive diversity of healthcare and dental care options that few other Central American nations can match.
 Affordable dental care attracts thousands of Americans and Canadians each year to Guatemala City.
 One dental tourism leader is Guatemala Dental Team, located in the fashionable Zone 15, home to stunning office high rises, expansive shopping malls and vibrant planned communities.
 Guatemala Dental Team is popular among Americans and Canadians seeking low-priced dental care with an assurance of high quality.
 My recent visit to this clinic on the 12th floor of the modern Domani office tower impressed me with cutting-edge, modern dental equipment, open, airy patient rooms, expansive views of the city and a staff that speaks fluent English and Spanish.
 A price comparison between rates at Guatemala Dental Team and comparable clinics in the U.S., revealed savings of 60 – 80 percent on procedures from dental implants, crowns, dentures and even full mouth reconstructions.
 When compared to prices in Costa Rica, the most popular dental tourism destination in Central America, Guatemala Dental Team’s prices often come in 20 – 30 percent less than the same care in Costa Rica.
 Crime against tourists and foreigners is very rare in Guatemala.
 An article from the Huffington post reports that “when checking out places to retire south of the border, retirees are increasingly turning to Guatemala – dubbed Land Of The Eternal Spring- rather than Mexico, Costa Rica and other perennial favorites.”
 In this same article, real estate agent Glenn Wilson states that “affordability, quality of life, and short travel times to and from the United States” are among the top reasons that more Americans and Canadians are choosing Guatemala.